pekkanikander/pekkanikander.github.com/publications.md

-* Pekka Nikander and Lasse Metso, "Policy and Trust in Open Multi-Operator networks," in Proceedings of IFIP SmartNet'2000, September 20-22, 2000, Technishe Universtät Wien, Vienna, Austria, Kluver Academic Publishers, September 2000.
+* Pekka Nikander and Lasse Metso, "Policy and Trust in Open Multi-Operator networks," in Proceedings of IFIP SmartNet'2000, September 20-22, 2000, Technishe Universtat Wien, Vienna, Austria, Kluver Academic Publishers, September 2000.

 * Pekka Nikander, "Fault Tolerance in Decentralized and Loosely